tomaszganski/message-parser/README.md

 # Message parser

-**Message parsers** it is microservice for parse messages and calculated reusult date based on predefined rules.
+**Message parsers** it is microservice for parse messages and calculated result date based on predefined rules.

 ## Usage